 What are the Best Majors at UPenn?

 What are the best Majors at UPenn?
-Undergraduate students at the University of Pennsylvania have access to 89 different major options among four distinct schools.
-These institutions are the College of Arts and Sciences, Penn Engineering, the School of Nursing, and The Wharton School for business.
+Undergraduate students at UPenn have access to 89 different majors among four distinct schools.
+These institutions are the College of Arts and Sciences, Penn Engineering, the School of Nursing, and The Wharton School for Business.
 In addition, there are three teaching hospitals and more than a hundred research centers on campus.

 Political Science